ESL social media analysis: Has lasting damage been done to brands?

 The football world was turned upside down this week with the announcement of a European Super League, featuring twelve mega clubs.

-But just two days later the plan fell apart as clubs pulled out, following an unprecedented global reaction.
+Just two days later the plan fell apart as clubs pulled out, following an unprecedented global reaction.
 Now a University of Salford academic has analysed fan and corporate reaction on social media to see what role it played in the collapse of the project and whether the club brands have been permanently damaged as a result.

 Dr Alex Fenton, of the University of Salford Business School, analysed tweets over the 48-hour period, both of fans and corporations to find out what really happened on social media.
-His full findings are here.

 Dr Fenton said: “Social media gives players and fans a voice and often, that voice is faster, louder and more insightful than the official brand communications.
 Fan generated content is a critical part of a football club’s brand and is impossible to control which makes it such a good topic to explore.